chingswy/easymocap-public-doc/quickstart/prepare_mono.md

 nav_order: 4
 ---

-# Prepare Your MoCap Dataset
+# Prepare Your Monocular Dataset
 {: .no_toc }

 1. TOC